Have I actually lost it now? Not really. As a photography nut that ship sailed long ago.

 - DNG files on a Foveon Sigma camera are a thing now.

 - Have read and watched boatloads of Sigma dp2 Quattro videos and never knew this.
 Not only that time and time again the Sigma RAW processing software was the main punching bag.
 A necessity since you cannot import Sigma RAW files into Lightroom.
 Sure you could go all JPEG, but I have long been a RAW shooter only.
-The JPEG card on 2 card slot cameras never leave the camera and single slot cameras recently became RAW only once I noticed how many JPEGS I have never touched live on my hard drive and cloud.
+The JPEG card on 2 card slot cameras never leave the camera and single slot cameras recently became RAW only once I noticed how many out of camera JPEGS I have never touched that live on my hard drive and cloud.

 - No article told me this.
 I was going over the QS menu options and there it was.
 DNG as an option.
 A quick Google search and exactly one tiny article later there it was confirmed.
 What?
 The internets would never lie to me would it?
 Of course it would so I tested it and it worked perfectly.